Table of Contents

 Polymerase chain reaction testing

-Polymerase chain reaction (PCR) testing can be also used for the confirmation of the diagnosis.
-PCR testing has a detection rate of 10–30 % for MP pneumonia which is not acceptable in a clinical setting.
-Therefore, a negative PCR should be accompanied by a negative serology test to exclude MP pneumonia.
+Polymerase chain reaction (PCR) testing can also be used for the confirmation of the diagnosis.
+PCR testing has a detection rate of 10–30% for MP pneumonia which is not acceptable in a clinical setting; therefore, a negative PCR should be accompanied by a negative serology test to exclude MP pneumonia.

 MP cultures take too long to provide a definitive diagnosis and are therefore considered not suitable in most cases of MP pneumonia where the disease is self-limited.